OrgFlow/docs/src/commands/stack-delete.md

 uid: command_stack_delete
 title: stack:delete
 stackBased: true
+starterEdition: true
+proEdition: true
+enterpriseEdition: true
 ---

 ## Description

 Deletes a @concept_stack.

 The stack record (as well as every corresponding @concept_environment and @concept_environmentstate record) will be removed from the state store.

-This process does not delete the Git branches, nor the Salesforce organisations that are linked to each environment.
+This process does not delete the Git branches, nor the Salesforce organizations that are linked to each environment.
 If you would like to do this, you should use the @command_env_teardown command for every environment in the stack *before* using this command.

 >[!WARNING]
 >This process is non-reversible.